srynobio/Salvo/README.md

 	Options and differences are given below.

-###Dedicated:
+### Dedicated:

-Dedicated launch mode allows you to specify that you want to launch slurm jobs to a specific CHPC cluster, this is used both for launching to owned nodes or a selected guest cluster.
-When using guest resources Salvo will attempt to relaunch preempted jobs, however timed out jobs are not relaunched.
+Dedicated launch mode allows you to specify that you want to launch SLURM jobs to a specific account on the cluster.
+Salvo will attempt to relaunch preempted jobs, however timed out jobs are not relaunched.

 Dedicated required options:

     -command_file, -cf      :   File containing list of commands to run. <FILE>
-    -account, -a            :   CHPC account name. e.g. yandell-em. <STRING>
+    -account, -a            :   CHPC account name. e.g. owner-guest. <STRING>
-    -partition, -p          :   CHPC partition to run jobs on. e.g. ember-freecycle <STRING>
+    -partition, -p          :   CHPC partition to run jobs on. e.g. ember-guest <STRING>
     -cluster, -c            :   Cluster to launch to. e.g. ash <STRING>
     -mode, -m 				:   Launch mode. e.g.  dedicated